camilne9/election_analytics_blog/posts/narrative.md

 Most of these states have small negative slopes.
 For these states (like NV and NM) we claim that **the data opposes the media narrative.**

-However, Texas and Florida show fairly large slopes and their regression lines have R-squared values of .51 and .38 respectively.
+However, Texas and Florida show fairly large negative slopes and their regression lines have R-squared values of .51 and .38 respectively.
 Thus, **there is some evidence that Hispanic voters may have been pivotal in specific states.**

 ## Close States